 Frequently asked questions about salvage cars

-Here are a few of the most commonly asked questions about buying a salvage car, together with our answers.
+Here are a few of the most commonly asked questions about buying a salvage car from the UK’s used car market, together with our answers.

 Why should I buy a salvage car?

-As we’ve mentioned before, salvage cars are a lot less expensive than their non-salvage counterparts, meaning that if price is a big issue for you when buying a car, a salvage car could be the perfect solution.
+As we’ve mentioned before, salvage cars are a lot less expensive than their non-salvage counterparts, meaning that if price is a big issue for you when buying a car, a salvage car purchased from a dealer, online or at auction could be the perfect solution.

 Salvage cars can often cost less than their used market alternatives, even including the cost for repairs.